Ibrahim Ujani

-Muhammad Ibrahim of Ujani (মুহম্মদ ইব্রাহীম উজানী; 1863 – 1943) was a Bengali Deobandi scholar and founder of the Jamia Islamia Ibrahimia.
+Muhammad Ibrahim Ujani (মুহম্মদ ইব্রাহীম উজানী; 1863 – 1943) was a Bengali Deobandi scholar and founder of the Jamia Islamia Ibrahimia.
 He was a senior disciple of Rashid Ahmad Gangohi, and his khalifa Syed Muhammad Ishaq was the founder of the Charmonai Darbar.

 Early life and education

 Ibrahim was born in 1863, to a Bengali Muslim family in the village of Nalua in Noakhali, Bengal Presidency.
 His father's name was Muhammad Panah Mian.
 His primary education began in his own neighbourhood, where he studied Arabic and Persian.
 He later studied at the Calcutta Alia Madrasa, before enrolling at the Madrasah as-Sawlatiyah in Mecca, Arabia.
 In Mecca, he studied qiraʼat under the Turkish scholar Qari Baraksus.

 Career

 Whilst in Mecca, Ibrahim's recitation of the Qur'an was heard by the governor of Mecca who instructed him to become a teacher at Madrasah as-Sawlatiyah.
 Ibrahim served there for 12 years as a teacher.
-He later returned to Bengal, where he settled in Chandpur, where one of his wives was from.
+He later returned to Bengal, where he settled in Chandpur, where one of his wives was from banu tamim,one of the daughters of governor of makkah.
 In 1901, he established a mosque and the Jamia Islamia Ibrahimia in Ujani.
 He also pledged bay'ah to Rashid Ahmad Gangohi.
 12 days later, Gangohi granted Ibrahim the khilafah (mystic succession).